 - Environmental Policy

-Townsville City Council recognises environmental protection as a guiding principle in its Corporate Plan and is committed to minimising the environmental impacts associated with its operations.
+Townsville City Council (Council) recognises environmental sustainability as a guiding principle in its Corporate Plan and is committed to either avoiding or minimising and mitigating adverse environmental impacts associated with its operations.

 - Inclusive Community Policy

-Townsville City Council believes in building on existing strengths within the community to enable Townsville to be a city that fosters community inclusion, values diversity and encourages participation by all in their community.
+Townsville City Council (Council) is committed to facilitating and contributing to creating a welcoming and inclusive community.
+Council believes in building on existing strengths within the community to enable Townsville to be a city that fosters community inclusion, values diversity and actively contributes to opportunity that increase social, civic and economic participation within the community.

 - Information Management Policy